zadobudak/Cheri_devcons/README.md

 ## Available Containers

-Two main devcontainer configurations are provided in with option with local build and direct pull from ghcr `.devcontainer/`:
+Two main devcontainer configurations are provided in with option with local build and direct pull from ghcr

+Configurations are under `.devcontainer/`:
 - CPU : Software rendering
 - GPU: NVIDIA CUDA with hardware acceleration

-Images are built locally for your machine.

 ## TODO
 - [ ] Test in Ubuntu, Debian etc.